Symplectic isotopy on non-minimal ruled surfaces: Lefschetz fibrations and topological colimit

 Here $p$ is the intersection point $E\cap (F-E)$ of the singular fiber.
 The first level of the downward arrow means that we contract the $E$ component.
 We abuse notation here to call $p_0$ the point in $M_g$ {\em after} contracting the curve $E$.

 On the second level, $\phi'$ is a diffeomorphism of $M_g$ that keeps the point $p$ fixed and fixes the fiber $F_p$ passing through $p$ fixed as a set.
-Thus, it preserves other leaves in the standard foliation.
+Thus, it preserves all smooth fibers in the standard Lefschetz fibration.

-The base $\Sigma_g$ is the holomorphic curve $B_{{\rm std}}$ with respect to the standard complex structure.
-The map downward is obtained by blowing down the exceptional sphere, and then projecting down to the base curve.
+The section $\Sigma_g$ is the holomorphic curve $B_{{\rm std}}$ with respect to the standard complex structure.
+The map downward is obtained by blowing down the exceptional sphere, and then projecting down to the section curve.

 \begin{prp} \begin{enumerate} \item $\Dd^1_g$ is weakly homotopic to $G^1_{\infty,g}$.

 \item The group $\Dd^1_g$ is disconnected when $g\ge 2$.